Cresco, Iowa: Museums and other points of interest

-Although Cresco is no longer on a railroad line, it is home to a restored Milwaukee Road FP7 diesel engine which is known as the Heritage Train and displayed in Beadle Park at the center of the city on Highway 9.

-Cresco is also headquarters for Featherlite Trailers.
+Although Cresco is no longer on a railroad line, it is home to a restored Milwaukee Road FP7 diesel engine known as the Heritage Train, displayed in Beadle Park at the center of the city on Highway 9.
+Cresco is also the headquarters of Featherlite Trailers.

 The Cresco post office contains a mural, Iowa Farming, painted in 1937 by Richard Haines.
 Murals were produced from 1934 to 1943 in the United States through the Section of Painting and Sculpture, later called the Section of Fine Arts, of the Treasury Department.

 Media

-The city newspapers is the weekly Cresco Times Plain Dealer, published on Wednesdays & “The Cresco Shopper” published on Tuesdays.
+The city newspaper is the weekly Cresco Times Plain Dealer, published on Wednesdays.
+The Cresco Shopper is published on Tuesdays.

-KCZQ 102.3 FM is a radio station licensed to Cresco.
-The studios are located just off Elm Street, next to Dollar General and across from Fareway Grocery.
-It is owned by Mega Media LTD and operations began in 1991.
+KCZQ 102.3 FM is a licensed radio station based in Cresco, known as "Super C".
+The station's studios, near Elm Street, serve as its central operational hub.
+Mega Media LTD has owned KCZQ since it began broadcasting in 1991.

 Education

-Cresco is home to one of the largest school districts in Iowa in terms of square miles, the Howard–Winneshiek Community School District.
-The district was formed from the merger of the Cresco, Lime Springs/Chester, Elma, and Ridgeway school districts, opening on July 1, 1960.
-Crestwood Secondary School is the secondary school.

-Notre Dame Catholic School in Cresco, and Trinity Catholic school in Protivin, offer private education to elementary school students.
+Notre Dame Catholic School in Cresco and Trinity Catholic school in Protivin offer private education to elementary students.
 There was previously a Notre Dame High School in Cresco.
-Notre Dame High School graduated its final class in 1989.
+Its final class graduated in 1989.

+Governance and expansion (1871–1880)

+The school board's earliest documented minutes date to December 1871.
+Among the board's initial members were Augustus Beadle, Edward Gillette, W. R. Mead, S. A. Stone, and W. H. Patterson.
+During this period bonds were issued and subsequently sold for cash, providing the financial resources to expand the school building with the addition of the west wing.

+The next year brought changes in both the composition and governance of the board.
+In January 1872, the board welcomed new members D. W. Owe and Charles I. White.
+A series of appointments took place in March of that same year, with Beadle assuming the role of president, John E. Peck appointed treasurer, and White taking on the position of secretary.

+During the course of 1872, the board undertook initiatives to further enhance the educational facilities.
+An allocation of $400 was approved for the acquisition of four lots adjacent to the schoolhouse, aiming to provide ample space for future development.
+Additionally, a tax levy of 10 mills on the dollar was introduced to contribute to the school house fund.